River Plate F.C.: History

-The club would win three championships else, in 1910, 1913 and 1914.
+The club would win another three championships, in 1910, 1913 and 1914.
 In 1920 the team was relegated to second division.

 Nevertheless, River Plate joined dissident Uruguayan Football Federation in 1923 that organised its own tournament in 1923.
 River Plate finished 26th., being relegated with other 16 teams.
 That would be the last appearance of the club in the top division of Uruguay.
-By 1925 River Plate F.C. had been disestablished.
+By 1925 River Plate F.C. had been dissolved.